Rumyra/blog-rumyra/src/posts/2017-05-17-how-to-be-on-fire.md

 - fire
 - vienna
 status: published
+layout: post.html
+image: hair.jpg
+summary: "So the other day I shared a relatively crazy experience I had in Vienna last week."
 ---

 So the other day I shared a relatively crazy experience I had in Vienna last week.